Does my child need to bring their own computer?

 Who helps my student(s) at the workshops?

-ThoughtSTEM undergraduate mentors from local universities and colleges help mentor your children at the weekend workshops.
+ThoughtSTEM undergraduate mentors from local universities and colleges, as well as college graduates, help mentor your children at the weekend workshops.
 All of the mentors are highly qualified in both teaching and programming.

 How do I sign up for the weekend workshops?